hartwigmedical/hmftools/count-bam-lines/README.md

 **Co**unt **ba**m **l**ines is designed to count the number of read starts within each 1000 base window of a bam.

+It will only include reads that match ALL the following criteria:
+* Equals or exceeds min quality (default 10)
+* Is not unmapped
+* Is not duplicated
+* Is neither secondary nor supplementary

 ## Usage

 Argument | Default | Description